-- 69. Articles 9 and 13 of the EU Regulation require the PSP of the payee and an intermediary PSP to take into account as a factor missing or incomplete information on the payer or the payee in assessing whether a transfer of funds or any related transaction is suspicious and whether it should be reported to the FIU in accordance with Part I of the Disclosure Law and Part II of the Terrorism Law. - 70.
+- 69. Articles 9 and 13 of the EU Regulation require the PSP of the payee and an intermediary PSP to take into account as a factor missing or incomplete information on the payer or the payee in assessing whether a transfer of funds or any related transaction is suspicious and whether it should be reported to the FIU in accordance with Part I of the Disclosure Law and Part II of the Terrorism Law and reported in any country affected by the suspicious transfer of funds or related transaction where the PSP of the payee or intermediary controls both the sending and receiving end of the transfer. - 70.
 In this respect the Commission would expect the PSP's internal reporting procedures to apply where an employee of a PSP forms a suspicion that a transfer may be connected to ML, TF and/or PF, or that funds are derived from the proceeds of crime or terrorist property.
 For further information on reporting suspicion reference should be made to Chapter 13 of this Handbook. - 71.
 Employees who are involved in the handling or processing of transfers would be considered relevant employees for training purposes and a PSP should ensure that its training programme includes training on the requirements of the EU Regulation and the Transfer of Funds Ordinance, as well as the PSP's policies, procedures and controls on handling transfers of funds and reporting suspicion.